pedrorochaorg/kind-with-metallb/README.md

 Now you should be ready to open [http://172.17.255.1](http://172.17.255.1) in your browser and see the nginx welcome page running inside your cluster.

+# Known Issues

+Unfortunatley if you restart docker or the computer your cluster wont survive and you have to recreate all step's from the `Install Docker Tuntap` chapter.

 # Credits